ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-08-How_to_Organize_Your_CAD_Workspace_-_Bodies_and_Components_-_Education_Chapter_1_Lesson_8.md

 ---

-A) They should all be in the same component
+A) They should be avoided

-B) They require separate components
+B) They don't matter for organization

-C) They don't matter for organization
+C) They require separate components

-D) They should be avoided
+D) They should all be in the same component

 ---

-B) They require separate components
+C) They require separate components

 ///

 ## Master Answer Key

-1. B – A body is a three-dimensional shape created in CAD, as explained in the lesson introduction.
+1. C – A body is a three-dimensional shape created in CAD, as explained in the lesson introduction.

-2. C – The instructor uses a drawer as the analogy for a CAD file, which serves as the main container.
+2. B – The instructor uses a drawer as the analogy for a CAD file, which serves as the main container.

-3. C – The two main operation options when extruding are "body" and "component" as shown in the dropdown menu.
+3. D – The two main operation options when extruding are "body" and "component" as shown in the dropdown menu.

-4. A – True, bodies created with the "body" option are placed loosely within the master file without organization.
+4. B – True, bodies created with the "body" option are placed loosely within the master file without organization.

-5. B – When creating components, bodies move from the main level into the component's dropdown structure.
+5. D – When creating components, bodies move from the main level into the component's dropdown structure.

-6. B – Separate components allow you to apply different rules and properties to different objects within the same file.
+6. C – Separate components allow you to apply different rules and properties to different objects within the same file.

-7. B – The instructor specifically uses 4 millimeters as the distance setting for the washer extrusion example.
+7. C – The instructor specifically uses 4 millimeters as the distance setting for the washer extrusion example.

-8. C – The entire drawer represents the master component, which is the main file container.
+8. B – The entire drawer represents the master component, which is the main file container.

-9. B – Components provide better organization and allow for separate rules compared to loose bodies.
+9. D – Components provide better organization and allow for separate rules compared to loose bodies.

-10. B – False, you can have multiple components within a single CAD file, as demonstrated in the lesson.
+10. A – False, you can have multiple components within a single CAD file, as demonstrated in the lesson.

-11. B – Material-specific properties like K-factor and bend radius will be important for future sheet metal work.
+11. D – Material-specific properties like K-factor and bend radius will be important for future sheet metal work.

 12. B – The extrude tool is located in the create section of the CAD interface.

 13. B – Selecting "new component" places the object in a separate organized section within the file.

-14. B – When using components, bodies are found inside the component's dropdown menu in the tree structure.
+14. C – When using components, bodies are found inside the component's dropdown menu in the tree structure.

-15. B – Different material thicknesses require separate components to maintain proper organization and rules.
+15. C – Different material thicknesses require separate components to maintain proper organization and rules.